 Another reason is that of the so-called insta-love.
 I just find it ridiculous and yes, you can like a person at your first meeting but to say that it is already loved?
 It’s a no-no for me.
 How can you say that it’s love already?
 Why not just say it as crush or infatuation first then from there, just develop the story to show how they’ll eventually fall in love with one another?
 I think it is much better because it sounds more like plausible than the love-at-first-sight thing.
 So, when the story has insta-love, either I just ignore it or most of the time, I don’t read it anymore – unless there IS an acceptable reason for them to feel that way.

 This is what I hate the most on romance novels that I’ve been reading.
 I don’t really mind if the book I’m reading has some sex scenes on it but if all the chapters always have it then it’s an issue for me.

 It is just disappointing when the story is all about them having sex.
 It is driving me off on continuing reading the book.
 It makes me think if the author just did it to attract some readers – readers who like those things – or he/she just forgets the real storyline.

 It is okay if the book is an erotica but if it’s not then it only diminishes the main point of the story.
-The author should just categorized it as an erotica or much better, if the author is planning to put some scenes like that, please… don’t put it on ALL AND EVERY CHAPTERS!
-And if it is really important on the story, then just mention it because not everyone needs to know the details.
+The author should just categorize it as an erotica or much better if the author is planning to put some scenes like that, please… don’t put it on ALL AND EVERY CHAPTERS!
+And if it is really important to the story, then just mention it because not everyone needs to know the details.